Read and write words that blend a beginning consonant or consonant blend with -ack.

 Make a black snack sack

-- Give the children black crayons or markers and help them write black sack on the sack they made.
+- Give the children black crayons or markers and have them write black snack sack on their sacks.

-- Have the children read the word cards then pack the cards in their black sack.
+- Have the children read the word cards and then pack the cards in their black sack.

 Stack and pack a snack

-- Ask the children to try to crack one of their snacks and put the pieces in their snack sack.
+- Ask the children to crack their snacks into pieces.

 Identify, blend and manipulate sounds

-- Let the children make a target word (e.g. pan) from letter cards and then let them make different words by changing either of the consonants or the vowel.
+- Have the children make a target word (e.g., pack) from the word-building cards, and then let them make different words by changing the beginning consonant(s)or the vowel.

-- Change the beginning sound(s): pack → tack; stack → rack; snack → back
+- Change the beginning consonant(s): pack→ tack; stack→ rack; snack→ back

-- Change the vowel sound: pack → peck; tack → tick; sack → sock
+- Change the vowel: pack→ peck; tack→ tick; sack→ sock

-- For each of the words the children make, have them produce the sounds for each letter and then blend those sounds back into the word.
+- For each of the words that the children make, have them produce the individual sounds for each letter and then blend those sounds back into the word.